henrychris/obsidian-softwareeng/14-startup/QBall/Recurring Bookings.md

  - Create a recurring booking every Thursday between 8-10 pm for Customer X.
 - Create a recurring booking every Sunday between 4-6 pm for Customer X.

-of course, existing bookings can also be made recurring.
+Of course, existing bookings can also be made recurring.
 ## Implementation
 1. Add a new `RecurringBookings`.
 Key columns:
 	- Id, VenueId, CustomerId (nullable)
 	- Title, Notes, BookingType
 	- StartTime, EndTime (as TimeOnly to store the time of day)
-	- Frequency (Daily, Weekly, Annually)
+	- Frequency (Daily, Weekly, Monthly, Annually)
-	- DayOfWeek (array, nullable)
+	- DaysOfWeek (array, nullable)
 	- StartDate, EndDate (as DateOnly, with EndDate being mandatory and validated)
 	- LastGeneratedDate (to track the progress of the background job)
 	- IsActive (to easily pause/disable a series)